-After the coffee has been made into a strong concentrate, it must then be dried and turned into a granule or powder form.
+After the coffee has been made into a strong concentrate, it must be dried and turned into a granule or powder form.
 There are two ways of doing this – spray drying and freeze-drying.
-Both methods are used by the big name coffee brands to make instant gourmet coffee that you can find on any supermarket shelf.
+The big-name coffee brands use both methods to make instant gourmet coffee that you can find on any supermarket shelf.

 Spray drying coffee is achieved by (6) blowing liquid coffee concentrate as a fine mist into very hot, dry air (480 degrees F).
-As the coffee concentrate passes through the dry air, it completely evaporates the water, the coffee forms into dried small round crystals, and is then collected from the bottom of the machine.
+As the coffee concentrate passes through the dry air, it completely evaporates the water; the coffee forms into dried tiny round crystals and is then collected from the bottom of the machine.

 Another popular method of making instant soluble coffee is freeze-drying.
 There are two steps in this process.
-First, they cook the coffee and reduce it down to a strong extract which is then chilled to about 20 degrees which turns the extract into a thick globby solution.
+First, they cook the coffee and reduce it to a potent extract that is then chilled to about 20 degrees, turning the extract into a thick globby solution.